VBog/Bg-Bible-References/readme.txt

 If you enable the 'Convert References to the normalized form', the Bible references will within brackets, there are removed extra spaces, and the book titles, chapters and verses will be have the standard form corresponding to the Eastern tradition.

-Self-closing shortcode [bible book = 'Mt' ch = '2 :3-6 'type =' verses' /] displays quotes from the Bible in the text of the page.
+Self-closing shortcode [bible book = 'Mt' ch = '2 :3-6 'type =' verses' lang='ru' /] displays quotes from the Bible in the text of the page.
 Here: book - the designation of the book, ch - numbers of chapters and verses, type - the output format.
 If type = 'book', it displays the name of the book, chapter and verse in separate paragraph with verse number.
 If type = 'verses', it displays only the verses in separate paragraph with chapter number and verse number.
 If type = 'b_verses', it displays only the verses in separate paragraph with short book title, chapter number and verse number.
 If type = ’t_verses’, it displays the name of the book and verse in separate paragraph with chapter number and verse number.
 If type = 'quote', it displays only the verses without dividing them into paragraphs.
+If type=’link’, it displays Bible reference.
-Enclosing shortcode [bible type = 'verses'] ... [/ bible] converts all references in content to quotes from the Bible.
+Enclosing shortcode [bible type = 'verses' lang='ru'] ... [/ bible] converts all references in content to quotes from the Bible.
 The parameters of the book and ch ignored.

 Shortcode [references type = 'list' separator = ',' list = 'o' col = 1 /] displays list of Bible references are finded in the article.